The photo above shows all of the foods we tried during the ethnobotany grocery tour. Photo credit: www.laurenjademohn.com

 I look forward to learning new math (geometry) through a lens I enjoy (algebra)!

-Fun fact: So far, I have taken four different math courses with three different professors in the Math department.
+Fun fact: So far, I have taken four different math courses with three different professors in the Math and Statistics Department.
 Geometry will be the first class I take in this department with a male professor—all my other classes have been with female professors!

 To be honest, “Mediterranean and European art from prehistoric cave painting to the 18th century” (quoted from the course catalogue) doesn’t necessarily excite me, but last spring, Professor Reilly made what I would have considered to be boring paintings and time periods interesting!
 So I am not worried about being bored– I am excited to become more interested in this part of art history through her class!